sofiadscribner/insights-unlocked-blog/_posts/2025-03-11-super-bowl-data.md

 #### Final Dataset

 The last step was using Python to concatenate the data and curate it.
 Here is a screengrab of what my final dataset looks like (there are a few more polling variables that didn't fit in the image).
 I can't wait to explore it more, and start creating models that better explain the phenomena it describes.
+Using this data, brands could make decisions about whether to make a Super Bowl ad, whether it's worth the price to include a celebrity in the ad, and more.

 ![Figure 4](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/df.png)